loadmill/loadmill-node/README.md

 ### Test Suites

 You may also launch an existing test suite by supplying the suite id - this is usually useful for testing your API for regressions after every new deployment.
-Test suites are launched and (currently) not awaiting the result:
+Test suites are launched and not awaiting the results.
+You can explicitly wait for a test to finish using the `wait` function:
 ```js
 loadmill.runTestSuite("test-suite-uuid")
     // -> [{id: string}]